Ayushjsgithub/java-cheatsheet/README.md

-# Learn Java the right way
+# Learn Java the right way.